 There's nothing like a backstage tour of the Grand Ole Opry House - it's a must-see for everyone in Music City!

-Walk in the footsteps of country music's superstars and get an exclusive look at what happens behind the scenes of the show that made country music famous!
+With three ways to tour in 2014, walk in the footsteps of country music's superstars and get an exclusive look at what happens behind the scenes of the show that made country music famous!

 Hear stories about the Opry and country music greats, past and present (from Minnie Pearl to Carrie Underwood, you might say), see photos from the Opry's biggest moments in history, and much more.